Emnetdegafe/allesOverFilm-client/README.md

 **Alles Over Film** is an individual portfolio project I made after taking a 9 weeks long web development course at Codaussure.
 The project is a mobile phone app for [Alles Over Film](https://allesoverfilm.nl/), a dutch film review website.

 The idea of making a mobile app came from the owner of the review website.
 The owner, as a film collector himself, wanted a mobile app that has the functionality of scanning a BLU RAY/DVD/UHD barcode when he is at shops so he can compare prices with online stores such as Bol.com and Amazon.
-So the app is made to offer this functunality for users -- so this the main use story I tried to answer developing this app.
+So the app is made to offer this functunality for users -- so this the main user story I tried to answer developing this app.

-In this project, I am expected to showcase how well I implemented the technics and the tools I learned in the duration of the course.
+In this project, I was expected to showcase how well I implemented the technics and the tools I learned in the duration of the course.
 The main learning goals in making this project is using the skills I learned in building a well functioning Backend that can respond to requests from the frontend as well as an app that can provide the functionalities that respond to the user stories.
      # specific learning goals:
       - Write clean and clear code
       - structure data and tools well